Subhadeep-CS/AllAbouttTypeScript/README.md

 ## Advanced Topics

-1.Decorators: Explore how decorators can be used for metadata reflection and more.
+1. Decorators: Explore how decorators can be used for metadata reflection and more.
 2. Async/Await: Understand asynchronous programming using async functions and await expressions.
 3. TypeScript Compiler: Dive into the TypeScript compiler (tsc) and its configuration options.
 4. Module Resolution: Learn how TypeScript resolves module imports.